kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/03-first-component.md

 import React from 'react';
 import { render } from 'react-dom';

-import StorePicker from './components/StorePicker'; // add this line
+import TeamPicker from './components/TeamPicker'; // add this line

-render(<StorePicker/>, document.querySelector('#main'));
+render(<TeamPicker/>, document.querySelector('#main'));
 ```

 **note**

 * Path is important here.
 You need to point where the Component is relative to the file you are importing it into
-* If our import is just a string `StorePicker`, Webpack thinks it is inside the `node_modules` directory.
-StorePicker is not of `node_modules` it is a module that we created so with custom Components we need to supply a relative path
+* If our import is just a string `TeamPicker`, Webpack thinks it is inside the `node_modules` directory.
+TeamPicker is not of `node_modules` it is a module that we created so with custom Components we need to supply a relative path
 * You do not to append the `.js` suffix.
 It is assumed